iBz-04/iQuest/README.md

 You can use this chatbot in two different modes:

 - Streaming Mode: model responses are streamed to the web application in real-time as the model generates them.
 Interaction with the app is more fluid.
 - Non-Streaming Mode: Model responses are shown to the user once entirely generated.
-In this mode, DegreeGuru can explicitly provide the URLs of the web pages it uses as context.
+In this mode, iQuest can explicitly provide the URLs of the web pages it uses as context.

 <details>
 <summary>Changing streaming mode</summary>